fgrehm/serf-docker-vagrant-hipache/README.md

 If you are on an Ubuntu host, just make sure you have [vagrant-lxc](https://github.com/fgrehm/vagrant-lxc) configured and follow the steps below.
-If you are on a Mac / Windows host, please use  the `raring` VirtualBox VM available at [vagrant-lxc-vbox-hosts](https://github.com/fgrehm/vagrant-lxc-vbox-hosts) and follow the instructions from the project's root.
+If you are on a Mac / Windows host, please use  the `raring` VirtualBox VM available at [vagrant-lxc-vbox-hosts](https://github.com/fgrehm/vagrant-lxc-vbox-hosts) and follow the instructions from this project's root.

 If you have [bindler](https://github.com/fgrehm/bindler) configured, run `vagrant plugins bundle` to install the required plugins or run the commands